kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 allow third parties to spy on the communications (https://signal.org/blog/there-is-no-whatsapp-backdoor).
 I've worked on the Signal app so feel free to message me questions.

 #### [Telegram](https://telegram.org)
 Telegram is very popular.
-You might even be using it.
 It allows you to redact a message you've sent, even off the other person's device.
 This is a false sense of security because there's no way of determining if the other user has already seen the message.
 It's possible to put the device into airplane mode and read a message before it's redacted.
 Telegram also provides “screenshot security”.
 It disables